Healthy Yogurt Guide

 Note that the flavored varieties contain three times as much sugar as the plain, and should be avoided.

-Because they aren’t organic, I’m calling even Siggi’s plain yogurt only Okay Stuff.
+Because they aren’t organic, Siggi’s plain yogurt is only Okay Stuff.
 (By the way, “Icelandic style” is strained even more than Greek yogurt, meaning it’s even thicker).
-My grandkids like Siggi’s tubes of flavored yogurt, and they are better than most—including all of their organic competitors– because they contain only 5 grams of sugar.
-Siggi’s does use milk from grass-fed cows, and I like that their tubes of yogurt are less watery than other brands, and don’t contain “natural flavors” or additive gums of any kids.
-Siggi’s flavored drinkable yogurts have much less sugar than all other brands, and their Vanilla flavored yogurts are sweetened with agave nectar.
+Siggi’s does use milk from grass-fed cows, and their yogurts don’t contain “natural flavors” or additive gums of any kids.
+Siggi’s flavored drinkable yogurts have much less sugar than all other brands.

 The base for this yogurt is organic coconut milk.
-Avoid the flavored varieties as they all contain processed sugar.
 As with all vegan yogurts, So Delicious uses processed ingredients, including rice starch and dipotassium phosphate.
 Both substances are approved and safe but they are nonetheless highly processed foods.
+Avoid the flavored varieties of So Delicious as they all contain processed sugar.

-I keep moving these from Sneaky Stuff to Okay Stuff and then back again!
-YoBaby yogurts do pack 9 grams of sugar per serving (cane sugar), but compared to other kid and baby yogurts, they are one of the better ones.
+I kept moving these from Sneaky Stuff to Okay Stuff and then back again!
+YoBaby yogurts do pack 9 grams of sugar per serving (cane sugar).
+That said, this is probably the healthiest yogurt marketed specifically to babies.
 The best idea is of course to buy plain yogurt, mix in some pure fruit jam, and feed that to your kid.
-My advice is to treat this as a dessert rather than a breakfast food.
+My advice is to treat YoBaby as a treat rather than a breakfast food.